miguelzpresa/-/README.md

+# 📄 Oidos Lectores 📄
-# 📖 PDF Reader App 📄
+📖 PDF Reader App
 Welcome to the PDF Reader App! 🎉 This is a simple application that allows you to easily read PDF files on your computer. 🖥️

 ## Team Members